 The various checks that are required to get into Local Services Ads varies by business category.
 I put this together to try to help sort through it all.

 All businesses must meet business license and owner license requirements specific to the state/province they’re in, if applicable.
 Continue reading “Google Local Services Ads Checks by Category”

 Within the Local Service ad unit, Google is now showing typical prices in the area for many common home services: Continue reading “Local Services Ad Unit Showing Typical Prices for Common Home Services”

 Google Local Services ads are pay per lead.
 Depending on the vertical and market, the cost per lead can be anywhere from $5 to $139.
 Overall, the average cost per lead is around $23.
 Continue reading “How Much Do Leads Cost In Google Local Services Ads?”

 As Google Local Services continues to spread into new markets and verticals it becomes more difficult to keep track of it all.
 I put this together to help.
-This is only showing markets that have already launched.
-There are others that are onboarding.
-I will add new ones once they are up and running.
+This is only showing markets that have already launched but is not completely up to date.
 Continue reading “Current Google Local Services Ads Markets & Verticals”

 By the end of 2017, Google had expanded to around 30 markets in what I refer to as the core Local Services ads categories (plumbers, electricians, HVAC contractors, garage door companies, and locksmiths).
 Continue reading “Google Local Services Ads – New Countries & Verticals Coming Soon?”